MichaIng/DietPi-Docs/docs/software/system_stats.md

 ## Linux Dash - Web interface system stats

-Linux Dash allows you to monitor your system stats from a webpage.
+Linux Dash allows you to monitor your system stats from a web page.

 - Also Installs: [LASP webserver stack](../webserver_stack/)